 I have been interested in urban design since my second year at university, and it’s an interest that has only grown over the past several years, evidenced by the many urbanist articles on my blog, reCities.
 It’s an interest that was sparked by my time in London, my favorite city largely for its myriad of excellent urban architecture and beautiful urban design.
-After many of years of studying, researching, sketching, and thinking about the urban ideal, I’ve finally decided to put my ideas into practice and design a small neighborhood.

 The pale buildings are residential (mainly attached housing, with some semi-detached and the odd apartment building) while the yellow buildings are commercial or mixed use (shops, restaurants, offices, some with apartments on the upper floors) and a school in the southeast corner.